ProactiveProgrammers/containment-checking-starter/writing/reflection.md

 TODO: You must justify every part of your experiment design and then furnish output examples to demonstrate that your program generates correct data!

-NOTE: The output examples that you give are in an earlier subsection of this file.
+TODO: The output examples that you give are in an earlier subsection of this file.

 ## Research Questions